 ARL's advertising, marketing, and labeling practices will comply with 935 CMR 500.105, including the requirements designed to ensure that individuals under 21 years of age do not use marijuana or marijuana products.
 ARL's website will require all online visitors to verify they are 21 years of age or older prior to accessing the website.

-Separating Medical from Adult-Use Operations
+Separating Medical and Adult-Use